 This analysis does not constitute the giving of legal advice.
-Italic portions represent actual wording of Oklahoma statutes.
-Italicized notes represent HSOK comments.
-All other portions reprinted with the permission of the Home School Legal Defense Association.
+Italic portions represent the actual wording of Oklahoma statutes.
+Notes in brackets represent HSOK comments.
+All other portions were reprinted with the permission of the Home School Legal Defense Association.

 [Note: This is original wording from the Oklahoma Constitution.
 See Compulsory Attendance Ages and Required Days of Instruction.]

 It seems quite evident that the “other means of education” language is directly applicable to homeschooling since it was added for the specific purpose of protecting the right of parents to choose to homeschool.
 In 1907, during the Oklahoma Constitutional Convention, one of the delegates, Mr. Buchanan, proposed that the phrase “unless other means of education be provided” be added to Article 13, Section 4.
 Favorably responding to Mr. Buchanan’s proposal, another delegate, Mr. Baker stated,

 “I think Mr. Buchanan has suggested a solution.
 A man’s own experience sometimes will teach him.
 I have two little fellows that are not attending a public school because it is too far for them to walk and their mother makes them study four hours a day.”

 As a result of this discussion on homeschooling, the “other means of education” language was added to Article 13, Section 4.

 According to Attorney General Opinion No. 73-129 (Feb.
 13, 1973), Oklahoma law recognizes the right of parents to carry out this responsibility through homeschooling “so long as the private instruction is supplied in good faith and equivalent in fact to that afforded by the State.”
 Equivalency has never been defined by any court or Attorney General opinion, nor is equivalency mandated by law.
 However, it seems clear that the point of the Attorney General’s opinion is that homeschooling must not be used as a subterfuge for truancy.